paypal/sdk-core-dotnet/README.md

 After successful installation, note that the new references get added automatically

-After successful installation, note that the dependencies are downloaded and installed to the Packages folder of the project directory - Select the project and click Show All Files, and expand the Packages folder
+After successful installation, note that the dependencies are downloaded and installed to the 'packages' folder of the project directory - Select the project and click Show All Files, and expand the 'packages' folder

-If the Packages folder was not included in the project - Select the project, click Show All Files, and expand the packages folder
+If the 'packages' folder was not included in the project - Select the project, click Show All Files, and expand the 'packages' folder

 Also, go to Menu -> Tools -> Library Package Manager, select Manage NuGet Packages for Solution